DevRev-Team-65/Team-65-main/Tree_of_Thought_Experiment/README.md

 # Tree-of-Thought
 This repository contains the code used to test the LLM+P prompting technique as a potential solution for our problem statement

+### Usage of this repository
+Please refer the documentation for detailed guidance on utilizing the functionalities provided by this repository.
+The documentation outlines instructions on how to effectively use the repository, including comprehensive information on its features and functionalities.

 ## Methodology
 ToT maintains a tree of thoughts, where thoughts represent coherent language sequences that serve as intermediate steps toward solving a problem.
 This approach enables an LM to self evaluate the progress intermediate thoughts make towards solving a problem through a deliberate reasoning process.
 The LM's ability to generate and evaluate thoughts is then combined with search algorithms (e.g., breadth-first search and depth-first search) to enable systematic exploration of thoughts with lookahead and backtracking.
 It follows the following steps -